 The world needs more people to march on bravely into the winds of adversity.

 And the adversity can be so great.
 Everyone’s got an opinion about why I’m not good enough.
 I’ve been doing this work for less than a year, and I’ve been called too young, too intense, or too naive.
 I don’t have enough education, or I have too much energy.

-Once, an angry man begged me to turn myself down because I was “too passionate.”
+More than once, an angry man begged me to turn myself down because I was “too passionate.”

 You really can’t win everyone’s approval.
 It’s not possible and not worth it.

 Nelson Mandela showed us what can happen when a person opens himself up and allows love to penetrate his heart.
 He reformed to the deepest fiber of his being and stood for peace, love, and forgiveness until his last day.
 And still, I see people saying he was “just a terrorist.”

 Someone will always hate me.
 Someone will always hate you.
 What can you do?
 What can I do?

 Show up and be real anyway.
 And be careful whom we listen to.

 So let’s take advice from those who love, appreciate, and understand us, those who want to see us succeed and who believe in our message.
 Let us accept feedback from those who have given us just as much (if not more) praise.